iampi31415/iampi31415.github.io/book/src/ch_2/blinky.md

 Wire up the board as shown on the previous image:

-1. Start wiring from `GND` pin header (red wire),
+1. Start wiring from `GND` pin header (red wire).

-2. From there to the resistor (220mΩ or otherwise, without it the LED blows up.)
+2. From there to the resistor (220mΩ or otherwise, without it the LED blows up).
-3. From the other leg of the resistor to the LED (blue wire),
+3. From the other leg of the resistor to the LED (blue wire).

-4. Finally, the LED connects to GPIO7 (the long LED-leg is on GPIO7.)
+4. Finally, the LED connects to GPIO7 (the long LED-leg is on GPIO7).

 ## Exercise